 Sure they are older now, but why did they have to grow old and change?
 Give me back my old heroes as they were!
 Then I realized a valuable lesson.
 We can still learn from these old cowboys: “We will all get old; if we don’t get old, then we died young!”

 We will all get wrinkles!
 We will all gain some weight!
 We will all look older as we get older.
-(No matter how long we fight it!!)
+(No matter how long or hard we fight it!!)
 No matter how much makeup, hair coloring, exercise, or whatever, we will get old someday, (hopefully)!
 Sure we would all like to maintain our youthful glow or strength but we will eventually change.

 The truth is, when we are eighty, hopefully we won’t be worried about how beautiful or handsome we are?
 (I am not saying to let ourselves get run down or look like a hermit!)
 We will have something much more important to offer the world than temporary external beauty.